Current Streak: Zero weekends in a row.

 Next weekend should be a Super Bowl debacle, but Zero Dark Thirty should have one more weekend in the sun.
 It's still underwater against that $40 million dollar production budget.
 Could the Producers Guild of America help Zero Dark Thirty out?
 Nah, probably not, because only the hardiest of film fans pay any attention to the PGAs, and those people have already seen the movie.

 That's all for this weekend, offer up your calls for Hansel and Gretel: Witch Hunters, Movie 43, and Parker.
-We'll be reviewing all three on the podcast Friday, which should be a real treat (if you like hearing us chat about presumably horrible movies).

 SIDE NOTE: Some of the theater numbers below are estimates.
 We'll have the actual counts in Sunday's wrap-up article.